 Based on our analysis, we started to write our dialogs and training phrases.
 We tried to keep this interactions short and simple, identifying possible crossroads and questions that might lead from one flow to another.
 We also prepared different dialogs scripts for visual or spoken interfaces, Google Assistant or Alexa.

-On our first test we discovered that users enjoyed the assistant… too much.
-Although we had limited our first MVP to only three kind of interactions, users asked many more questions that the assistant wasn’t prepared for.
-We decided to add a bunch of short question-answer interactions and a general fallback that consulted the “help” tool within Yoigo web in case the assistant didn’t have a custom made answer.
+Our first revealed that users enjoyed the assistant… too much.
+Our first MVP was limited to only three kind of interactions, but users demanded much more.
+We decided to add a bunch of short question-answer interactions and a general fallback options that relied on the “help” content within Yoigo website to provide more context and general support for users.